-Prototype Projects offers FDM prototyping for low cost production of small numbers of strong, durable prototype parts, jigs and fixture assemblies from ASA plastic.
+Prototype Projects offers Fused Deposition Modelling (FDM) prototyping for low cost production of small numbers of strong, durable prototype parts, jigs and fixture assemblies from ASA plastic.

 FDM parts can be used as early concept prototypes, to validate design and for functional testing of specific properties e.g. heat resistance, durability and strength.